-- Deposition and trial testimony rates are typically $470 per hour with no minimum.
-Complex and commercial litigation testimony rates can range from $485 to $695 an hour.
+- Deposition and trial testimony rates for personal injury are typically $495 per hour with no minimum.
+Complex and commercial litigation testimony rates can range from $515 to $695 an hour.

 - Travel expenses are incurred at the most economical, yet refundable rates.
 We generally make our own arrangements and do not require prepayment for travel.

-- The deposit/retainer on most matters is $1,250 and is refundable, if work has not commenced, less an expert witness reservation fee of $625.
-Complex and commercial litigation matters may involve a more substantial deposit/retainer, starting at $2,500.
+- The deposit/retainer on Standard personal injury matters is $1,250 and is refundable, if work has not commenced, less an expert witness reservation fee of $625.
+Combined, Complex and commercial litigation matters may involve a more substantial deposit/retainer, starting at $2,500.
 A retainer is needed to commence work on your case.